ThomasRusbjerg/sw10/README.md

 # Software 10: Optical Music Recognition

 ## Training a model with the TF Object Detection API
+Consider reading the official [Object Detection API tutorial](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html) for a general guide to the API.
+The guide below is specific to this project.
 ### Installation
 Install the required packages from the Pipfile.